-Southern States (including its subsidiaries, the "Company," "our" or "we") is a bank holding company headquartered in Anniston, Alabama.
+Southern States is a bank holding company headquartered in Anniston, Alabama.
 We operate primarily through our wholly-owned subsidiary, the Bank, an Alabama banking corporation.
 We provide banking services from 15 offices in Alabama and Georgia.
 The Bank is a full service community banking institution, which offers an array of deposit, loan and other banking-related products and services to businesses and individuals in our communities.
 Our principal business activities include commercial and retail banking.